Instant Accessto State, County and Municipal Public Records

 Where to Find Free California Marriage Records

 For members of the public, it is not possible to gain access to marriage records of any kind for free.
-However, one can obtain public marriage licenses or certificates with a small fee through the county clerk's office in the county where the marriage occurred.
+However, one can obtain public marriage licenses or certificates for a small fee through the county clerk's office in the county where the marriage occurred.
 These records will not be state verified, as verification may be costly, but they are a statement that the marriage has been finalized and can serve many purposes.
 To contact the County Recorder’s Office in the specific county where the marriage took place, visit the California State Association of Counties Website for a list of counties and their contact information.

-It may be necessary to note that marriage verifications are not always stand-ins for marriage licenses and certificates, and may not be able to serve the same purpose.
+It may be necessary to note that marriage verifications are not always stand-ins for marriage licenses and certificates and may not be able to serve the same purpose.

 How Do I Get My Marriage Certificate in California?

 Public marriage certificates in California are maintained by the County Recorder’s Office in the county where the marriage license was purchased.
 The California Vital Records Office (CDPH-VR) only maintains public marriage records that happened in the years of 1905-2000 or 2008 to the present day.
 Typically, this record will note that a marriage took place, where it took place and the names of the involved parties.
 To apply for a marriage record through the county recorder’s office, contact the specific office and they should be able to guide any requesting parties through the process.
 Applying through the county recorder's offices can often render faster results than applying through the CDPH-VR.
 To apply for a marriage record through CDPH-VR, it is necessary to fill out the application form along with all fees required and a valid photocopy of the requesting party's identification.
 There is a $15.00 copy fee for each certificate.
 The check or money order should be made payable to CDPH Vital Records.
 For each additional request, it is necessary to fill out another application.
 On the application form, the following information must be known:

 - The name of the party as it appears on the license